WesleyM2874/my2-Millett/README.md

 | Baseball   | Strategical      | 25 hrs |
 | Basketball | Least Contact    | 20 hrs |
 | Soccer     | Foot Cordination | 15 hrs |

+---
+### Scientist Quotes
+> _The good thing about science
+is that it's true
+whether or not you believe in it_ - Neil DeGrasse Tyson